ismo-karkkainen/diagrammatron/README.md

 templates.
 Having the default styles contain all needed values with sensible values helps keep any default values out of the ERB template itself.

+## diagrammatron-subset

+This is intended to select a subset of the input diagram.
+You can define rules and expressions for use in the selection, with regular expressions used to match given field contents.

+The program only removes nodes and edges from the diagram without changing contents otherwise.
+It can be run at any stage.
+For example, you can select a subset before placing nodes and edges to obtain a smaller diagram, or select the subset afterwards to keep everything in the place it was in the full diagram.

 ## diagrammatron-template

 This is a convenience script that can be used to combine files into a single